owncloud/web/docs/building.md

 ## Building ownCloud Web

-- Run `yarn install` to install core dependencies
+- Run `yarn install` to install dependencies
-- Run `yarn install-all` to install dependencies of all apps and core
-- Run `yarn dist` to build Web and all apps included in the `apps` folder
+- Run `yarn build` to build Web and all apps included in the `packages` folder

 ## Updating dependencies

-- Run `yarn upgrade-all` to update core and app dependencies
+- Run `yarn upgrade` to update dependencies

-## Cleaning up the workspace

-- Run `yarn clean-all` to remove node_modules and dist folder

 ## Building the documentation